Moe-Pwint/Zip-Zap-Zop-Game/README.md

 TASKS:

-Change card texts to Capitalized.
+Show topContainer before game start.
-Create Next Card Clue on top
+Create Next Card Clue on top.
+Highlight if wrong card is clicked.
-Show effect when a card is clicked
+Show effect when a card is clicked.
 Show refresh effect when new cards are generated.
 Create helper functions and take out functions.